- Mental Health»

 - Anxiety Disorders

-Obsessive-Compulsive Disorder is a Neuropsychological Disorder that is Highly Upsetting to a Person's Daily Life
+Obsessive-Compulsive Disorder (OCD) is a Distressful, Anxiety-Provoking, Neuropsychological Disorder

 “Obsessive-compulsive disorders are characterized by repetitive thoughts, or obsessions, that intrude into a person’s consciousness and ritualized behaviors that are performed repeatedly (compulsions).
 These obsessions and compulsions disrupt the affected individual’s normal activities.”
 (Wilson, 2013a, p.
 11.3)